Home » Barcelona » Barcelona Zoo tickets

 Barcelona Zoo opens every day at 10 am, but its closing time varies depending on the season.

-In the winter months, it closes at 5.30 pm, in Spring and Fall by 7 pm and in the summer months it remains open till 8 pm.
+In Spring and Fall, it remains until 7 pm, and in the summer months, till 8 pm.

 The ticket offices wind up 30 minutes before the zoo closes.